 Remove Skin Imperfections With the Clone Stamp Tool in Photoshop

-Here’s another way to use the clone stamp tool in Photoshop.
+Here’s another way to use the Clone Stamp tool in Photoshop.
 It’s the perfect tool to remove skin imperfections.

-I’ll show you a specific technique that allows you to clean up imperfections and keep a natural look.
+I’ll show you a specific technique that allows you to clean up imperfections while keeping a natural look.
 I’m going to remove some spots from this man’s face.

-Step 1: Open the photo and duplicate the background layer
+Step 1: Open the Photo and Duplicate the Background Layer

 Open the photo and duplicate the background layer.
-Right click and select ‘Duplicate Layer…’.
+Right-click and select “duplicate layer.”

-Step 2: Select a clone source
+Step 2: Select a Clone Source

-Repeat ‘Step 2’ from the example above.
-This time, pick a part of the skin that’s similar looking to where the imperfections are.
+Repeat Step 2 from the example above.
+But this time, pick a part of the skin that’s similar looking to where the imperfections are.

-Step 3: Select brush mode
+Step 3: Select Brush Mode

-Set the brush mode to ‘Lighten’.
-The clone stamp will now only affect areas of the skin that are darker than the clone source selection.
+Set the brush mode to Lighten.
+The Clone Stamp will now only affect areas of the skin that are darker than the clone source selection.

 I like this technique to remove wrinkles or spots on the skin.
-By setting the brush mode to ‘Lighten’ or ‘Darken’ you can target specific areas of the skin.
+By setting the brush mode to Lighten or Darken, you can target specific areas of the skin.
 And the result looks very natural.